Game investments in Q2 2020: Fewer deals, but bigger value at $7.8 billion

-The number of game investments and acquisitions dropped in the second quarter of 2020, compared to the first quarter, but the value of the deals was higher, according to data collected by game investment specialist Sergei Evdokimov.
+The number of game investments and acquisitions in the second quarter of 2020 declined from the first quarter, but the value of the deals was higher, according to data collected by game investment specialist Sergei Evdokimov.

 These figures indicate the game market is continuing to experience vibrant growth through investor deals, as the world realizes how resilient video games have been during the pandemic and deal-makers adapt to working remotely.
 Deal activity was roughly steady, with over 100 deals tracked (102 vs. 110 in Q1).
 But at $7.8 billion, the total value was 3.1 times higher in Q2 than Q1.
 Even more impressive, the deals happened in a quarter marked by huge layoffs and shakiness across venture capital investments.

 The most active segment in Q2 was mobile, with 28 deals and a total value of $2.6 billion, according to the report Evdokimov prepared with assistance from Anton Gorodetsky.
 (They both work at My.Games, but the company doesn’t produce the report.)
 All the data for this InvestGame report is open source, but all gaming deals are not fully disclosed to the public.
-Evdokimov said he is working on a beta version of a game deals intelligence platform.
+Evdokimov said he is working on a game deals intelligence platform.

 Second quarter details

 The major reason for the lower number of deals in Q2 is that general investment activity declined in April and May, with fewer early- and later-stage deals announced, Evdokimov said.
-Part of that may have been due to the difficulty of travel and the inability to meet entrepreneurs in person.

-Since it takes two to three months (on average) to get a deal completed, the COVID-19 crisis in February and March probably dampened the number of deals in April and May, Evdokimov said.
+That may have been partially due to travel restrictions and an inability to meet entrepreneurs in person.
+Since deals take two to three months (on average) to complete, the COVID-19 crisis in February and March probably dampened the number of deals in April and May, Evdokimov said.

 However, the whopping $7.8 billion dollar value of those deals was much higher than the $2.6 billion in Q1.
 The highest-value deals were the secondary public listing of Chinese gaming giant NetEase ($2.7 billion) and the sale of Turkish mobile company Peak Games ($1.85 billion) to Zynga, both announced in June.
 Compare this to the biggest deal of Q1: the sale of Saber Interactive to Embracer Group for $525 million in February.